-Earlier this year, I made my first panzanella (aka bread salad).
-It was a fabulous, flavorful, fresh salad perfect for a summertime (and it’s so unfair of me to mention it, since that is one of the few recipes I kept to myself — I promise to reveal it someday).
+I made my first panzanella (aka bread salad) earlier this year and it was fabulous.
+The flavorful, fresh salad was perfect for a summertime meal.
 So, when I contemplated how to pair tomatoes and corn in a special dish for Foodie Fights!*, my mind jumped back to panzanella.
 (Psst!
 If you head over to the site, vote for my dish!
 Please?)
 What better way to use two of my favorite summer farmers’ market finds than in an easy summer salad?

 This version of panzanella, my Balsamic Tomato, Corn and Cucumber Panzanella, has a lovely sweetness to it from both the fresh sweet corn and the lightly sweetened balsamic dressing.
 Bread salads like this aren’t just croutons on a tossed salad — the bread soaks in the dressing giving you spurts of freshness throughout.
 It’s delish.